OSINTI4L/Gobbledegook/README.md

 # 🔑 Gobbledegook 🔒
 </div>

 Gobbledegook is a proof of concept (PoC) hotplug attack payload with measures to reduce on-disk payload artifacts targeting Linux systems.
-Utilizing environmental keying against the hotplug itself allows key derivation for encrypted payloads to be generated at runtime in memory.
+This is partially accomplished by utilizing environmental keying against the hotplug itself allowing key derivation for encrypted payloads to be generated at runtime in memory.

 **Lab Environment:**
 - Ubuntu Server 24.04